 Flu is a seasonal threat that can result in extended illness or hospitalization.
 Vaccination each flu season is the best way to protect adults and children from seasonal flu and its complications.

-Yearly flu shots are recommended by the CDC for everyone six months of age and older.
+Seasonal flu shots are recommended by the CDC each year for everyone six months of age and older.
 Flu vaccination can reduce flu illnesses and prevent flu-related hospitalizations and death.
 It takes about two weeks after vaccination for full protection against the flu to take effect.
 Get your flu vaccination by the end of October for best protection.

 Where to find a flu shot